-Fund support under the RCF is provided as an outright disbursement without explicit program-based conditionality or reviews.
+Fund support under the RCF is provided as an outright disbursement without ex post program-based conditionality or reviews.
 Economic policies supported under the RCF should aim at addressing the underlying balance of payments difficulties in support of the country's poverty reduction and growth objectives.

 Concessional lending terms

-Financing under the RCF carries a zero interest rate through 2016, has a grace period of 5½ years, and a final maturity of 10 years.
-The Fund reviews the level of interest rates for all concessional facilities under the PRGT every two years, with the next review expected to take place in end-2016.
+Financing under the RCF carries a zero interest rate, has a grace period of 5½ years, and a final maturity of 10 years.